Charel-G/underfloor-heating-planner/README.md

 - Automatic supply and return routing with serpentine filling that conforms to the zone shape
 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
+- When different circuits share the same corridor, pipes are offset so each pair runs parallel instead of overlapping
 - Toolbar buttons highlight when active and a **Center** button recenters the canvas
 - Generated pipes remain selectable objects and can be deleted
 - **Export** downloads an image and pipe length data per zone